W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 0219
 Found in Product Upsert the drop down list was set to CategoryId and CategoryList instead of CoverTypeId and CoverTypeList changed and testing...
 It Works!!

+0327
+trying to figure out how to populate product database

+0356
+going to remove the buttons at bottom of category and covertype views.